Gonsix/Code-Agent/README.md

 # Code-Agent 🚀
 ## Use `codex` command to automate software development workflows. ✨

-Hi!
-I'm Shingo Morimoto, an University student in Japan.
+Hi!👋 I'm Shingo Morimoto, an University student in Japan.
 I'm so interested in creating LLM application using LangChain.

 The `codex` command,including subcommands: gen-commit, gen-readme, describe, suggest-comment, suggest-code, is a powerful tool to integrate your code with LLM power.✨